-- There is zero tolerance for any involvement in controversial weapons or speculation in agricultural commodities. - Any business which derives more than 5% of its revenue from the production of tobacco or tobacco-containing products, or from the distribution, retailing or wholesaling of tobacco is excluded. - There is a 5% threshold for any economic activity related to coal and unconventional oil and gas. - A threshold of 5% is set at portfolio level for conventional oil and gas activities. - For electricity generation, power companies are allowed in the portfolio provided that they derive more than 50% of their revenues from renewables and that they do not derive more than 5% of their revenues from coal-fired power generation. - The Fund will not hold financial instruments issued by governments or public companies in countries that violate the UN Global Compact, or are subject to international sanctions, or in countries under EU embargo.
+- There is zero tolerance for any involvement in controversial weapons - Any business which derives more than 5% of its revenue from the production of tobacco or tobacco-containing products, or from the distribution, retailing or wholesaling of tobacco is excluded. - There is a 5% threshold for any economic activity related to coal and unconventional oil and gas. - A threshold of 5% is set at portfolio level for conventional oil and gas activities. - For electricity generation, power companies are allowed in the portfolio provided that they derive more than 50% of their revenues from renewables and that they do not derive more than 5% of their revenues from coal-fired power generation - The Fund will not hold financial instruments issued by governments or public companies in countries that violate the UN Global Compact, or are subject to international sanctions, or in countries under EU embargo. - The sub-fund will not invest in derivatives on soft commodities